aguspesce/cv/README.md

 # Curriculum Vitae

+I create a simpler Markdown version of my CV.

 **Sources for building my academic CV**

-I create a simpler Markdown version of my CV.
+Pdf versions of my CV are available in [English](https://aguspesce.github.io/cv/cv.pdf).

+A html version of the CV can be found at https://aguspesce.github.io/cv

-It basically uses `pandoc` for creating a html and pdf version of the CV with a [nice CSS stylesheet](https://blog.chmd.fr editing-a-cv-in-markdown-with-pandoc.html).
+It basically uses `pandoc` for creating a html and pdf version of the CV with a [nice CSS stylesheet](https://blog.chmd.frediting-a-cv-in-markdown-with-pandoc.html).

 I got inspiration and knowledge for creating this workflow from: